glorpen/GlorpenQueueBundle/README.rst

 GlorpenQueueBundle
 ------------------

 Bundle for offloading work to server side.
-Can add service tasks to queue for later execution.
+Can add service tasks/jobs to queue for later execution.

 Queue runs can safely overlap since tasks are locked upon acquiring by runner.